tjkissane/ObjectOrientedPython/README.md

-All code in this project is based off my working through "Object Oriented Python" by Irv Kalb the link to the original repository can be found here:
+All code in this project is based off my working through "Object Oriented Python" by Irv Kalb.
+The link to the original repository can be found here:

 https://github.com/IrvKalb/Object-Oriented-Python-Code/tree/master